Employers and individual users are liable

 • Specialist machines (SPECIAL)

 Accredited training centres are located across the country and courses can be held at their premises, or on a convenient site with suitable facilities.
-Promax Access offer a wide range of courses.
+Promax Access offer a wide range of training courses for working at height.
 Please call to discuss your particular access platform training requirements.

 Where To Find Out More About Working At Height Training